DiegoBG04/FPGA-Digital-Polyphonic-Synthesizer-/README.md

 A polyphonic digital sound synthesizer implemented on the Terasic DE1-SoC board using Verilog HDL.
 Supports **multiple waveforms**, **octave shifting**, **envelope control (attack/release)**, and **PS/2 keyboard input** used as a MIDI-style controller.

+**Note**
+Video Demostration available on YouTube.
+Link available in 'About' section of this page.

 ---

 ## Features